VIZIO SB3851-D0 Review

 The subwoofer is wireless, and we had absolutely no issues getting it to pair with the soundbar in our testing.
 The wired satellite speakers also installed quite easily.
 In comparison, we had to attempt pairing multiple times for both the subwoofer and satellite speakers of the Nakamichi before everything was working properly.

-The VIZIO picked up an 8 out of 10 in our sound customization testing, one of the top scores in the metric.
+The VIZIO picked up one of the top scores in our sound customization testing.

 The remote lets you adjust bass and treble levels.
 Via the app you can adjust surround sound volume and balance.
 It also offers multiple sound modes: music mode movie mode, a truvolume mode that dampens loud noises, and a night mode that lowers bass frequencies so you don't annoy your neighbors.
 The Nakamichi does slightly better in this metric because it has 9 different sound modes (including ones for sports gaming, and others), but the VIZIO still offers just as many EQ adjustments.